mdfarragher/DLR/BinaryClassification/HeartDisease/README.md

 We then use **TrainTestSplit** to split the data in a training partition containing 60% of the data and a testing partition containing 40% of the data.

 Note that we're deviating from the usual 80-20 split here.
-This is because the data file is extremely small, 20% of the data is simply not enough to test the neural network on.
+This is because the data file is extremely small, and so 20% of the data is simply not enough to test the neural network on.

 Finally we call **CreateEnumerable** to convert the two partitions to an enumeration of **HeartData** instances.
 So now we have the training data in **training** and the testing data in **testing**.
 Both are enumerations of **HeartData** instances.